-To tell you the truth, the only reason I tuned in to see “Parenthood” at first was because of Lauren Graham.
-As a huge “Gilmore Girls” fan, I was just excited to see her on TV again.
+The only reason I originally tuned in to see “Parenthood” at first was because of Lauren Graham.
+As a “Gilmore Girls” fan, I was just excited to see her on TV again.
 But as soon as I got a look at the houses that these families live in, I was hooked for a whole other reason.

 Zeek & Camille’s House